Find Grad Schools

 66 Yearly Graduations

 University of North Texas comes in at #11 on our list of the most popular colleges offering master's degrees in stats.
 Roughly 40,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,295 per year, while in-state graduate students, on average, pay $6,350 per year.
-During the 2020-2021 academic year, 66 people received their master's degree in stats from UNT.
-Of these students, 44% were women and 30% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 66 people received their master's degree in stats from UNT.
+About 48% of this group were women, and 46% were students from an underrepresented racial-ethnic group.

 #12